Devilx85/odata-pyq/README.md

-Based on your request, I will integrate the detailed explanation of the `ODataParser` class and its filtering examples into the previously generated `README.md` file.
+Here is a description of the filter structure based on the provided Python classes, which I will now integrate into the previously generated README file.

 -----